-Notes to be Issued [·] million aggregate principal amount of [·] per cent.
-Senior Secured Notes due [·] (the "Notes").
+Notes to be Issued £275 million aggregate principal amount of 5.375 per cent.
+Senior Secured

+Notes due 2019 (the "Notes").
-Issue Date The Notes will be issued on [·] 2012.

-Maturity Date The Notes will mature on [·].
+Issue DateThe Notes will be issued on 14 December 2012.Maturity DateThe Notes will mature on 2 September 2019.

-Interest Rate The Notes will bear interest at a rate of [·] per cent. per annum.
+Interest Rate The Notes will bear interest at a rate of 5.375 per cent. per annum.

-$[\cdot]$ and $[\cdot]$ of each year, commencing on $[\cdot]$ .
-Interest Payment Dates multiple of £1,000 in excess thereof up to £199,000.
+Interest Payment Dates 1 March and 1 September of each year, commencing on 1 March 2013.

+Denominations The Notes will have a minimum denomination of £100,000 and any integral multiple of £1,000 in excess thereof up to £199,000.
 Notes in denominations of less than £100,000 will not be available.

-Denominations The Notes will have a minimum denomination of £100,000 and any integral obligations of the Issuer, rank pari passu with the 2017 Notes and the Issuer Facilities and will be structurally subordinated to all existing and future indebtedness of the Senior Borrower Group, including the borrower loan agreements between Heathrow Airport Limited and Heathrow Funding
+Ranking The Notes will be general obligations of the Issuer and will be senior obligations of the Issuer, rank pari passu with the 2017 Notes and the Issuer Facilities and will be structurally subordinated to all existing and future indebtedness of the Senior Borrower Group, including the borrower loan agreements between Heathrow Airport Limited and Heathrow Funding Limited in respect of the outstanding bonds of Heathrow Funding Limited.

-Ranking The Notes will be general obligations of the Issuer and will be senior secured by fixed and floating security interest over substantially all tangible and intangible assets and undertaking of the Issuer and Heathrow (DSH) Limited, including first priority security interests in the share capital of Heathrow Finance plc and Heathrow (SP) Limited (the "Transaction
+Security The obligations of the Issuer under the Notes and the Trust Deed will be secured by fixed and floating security interest over substantially all tangible and intangible assets and undertaking of the Issuer and Heathrow (DSH) Limited, including first priority security interests in the share capital of Heathrow Finance plc and Heathrow (SP) Limited (the "Transaction"